iacobson/ecspanse/guides/tutorial.md

 end
 ```

-The system must implement the `run/1` or `run/2` callback.
+The system must implement the `c:Ecspanse.System.WithoutEventSubscriptions.run/1` or `c:Ecspanse.System.WithEventSubscriptions.run/2` callback.
 In this case, it is a generic system, not subscribing to any events, so we will use `run/1`.
-The callback receives the `Ecspanse.Frame.t()` as argument.
+The callback receives the `t:Ecspanse.Frame.t/0` as argument.

+Operations that involve the creation of entities or components are done via the functions in the `Ecspanse.Command` module.
+The commands cannot be executed outside of a system.

 ### Scheduling Spawn Hero the System

 It is now time schedule the newly created system as a startup system.
-This is done by updating the `setup/1` function in the `Demo` module.
+This is done by updating the `c:Ecspanse.setup/1` function in the `Demo` module.
 We already created this function in the [Getting Started](./getting_started.md) guide.

 ```elixir
 defmodule Demo do